IBMTechSales/klp-think2022-labs/1155-DevOps-Liberty-ArgoCD/README.md

      <br/>

+5. Click the **Create** Button to create the app

-5. This new application will now be listed among available apps, but it will initially be out of sync.
+6. This new application will now be listed among available apps, but it will initially be out of sync.
 Because we set a **Manual** sync policy, you will need to sync it for deployment.